Magisk-Modules-Repo/WDAnimationcxair/README.md

 - Fixed wrong syntax.
 - A road to Unity 5.0

+### If u have any issue or support request for your device please create an issue [here](https://github.com/Magisk-Modules-Repo/WDAnimationcxair/issues) or conta'ct me using Telegram [Mikesew1320](https://t.me/Mikesew1320)

 ## Special Thanks
 - topjohnwu for [Magisk](https://github.com/topjohnwu/Magisk)
 - ahrion & zackptg5 for [Unity template](https://github.com/Zackptg5/Unity)